What Is a Compromised Email Account? The Meaning & Telltale Signs to Look Out For

 Tips & Best Practices to Prevent Accounts from Being Compromised

-1. Use strong passwords with a combination of uppercase and lowercase letters, numbers, and special characters.
+- Use strong passwords with uppercase and lowercase letters, numbers, and special characters.

-5. Use a secure email provider that has built-in security measures in place to help protect your accounts from unauthorized access.
+- Use a secure email provider with built-in security measures to help protect your accounts from unauthorized access.

-6. Keep up with security updates and patch any vulnerabilities as soon as possible.
+- Keep up with security updates and patch any vulnerabilities immediately.

-7. Monitor your accounts for any suspicious activity or changes in settings and contact your IT department immediately if anything is out of the ordinary.
+- Monitor your accounts for any suspicious activity or changes in settings, and contact your IT department immediately if anything is out of the ordinary.

-It is important to be aware of the signs of a compromised account and to take swift action to protect yourself from any damage.
-These include changing your passwords, setting up two-factor authentication, and contacting your IT department for help.
+You should be aware of the indicators of compromised accounts and take swift action to protect yourself from any damage.
+This includes changing passwords, setting up two-factor authentication—and contacting your IT department for help.

 - How to Protect Your Email Account from Being Hacked?